flexflow/FlexFlow/.github/README.md

 ## TODOs

-SpecInfer is under active development.
-We currently focus on the following tasks and strongly welcome all contributions to SpecInfer from bug fixes to new features and extensions.
+FlexFlow Serve and FlexFlow are under active development.
+We currently focus on the following tasks and strongly welcome all contributions from bug fixes to new features and extensions.

-* Low-precision and mixed-precision support.
-The current version uses single-precision floating points for computing tree attention.
-We are actively working on support half-precision floating points, and int4 and int8 quantizations.
+* AMD support.
+We are actively working on supporting FlexFlow Serve on AMD GPUs and welcome any contributions to this effort.
-* Offloading-based generative LLM inference.
-Another promising avenue for future work is using speculative inference and token tree verification to reduce the end-to-end inference for offloading-based generative LLM inference.
-A potential application of this technique is enabling a single commodity GPU to serve LLMs for latency critical tasks.

 ## Acknowledgements
 This project is initiated by members from CMU, Stanford, and UCSD.
 We will be continuing developing and supporting FlexFlow Serve.
-The following paper describes design, implementation, and key optimizations of SpecInfer.

-* Xupeng Miao*, Gabriele Oliaro*, Zhihao Zhang*, Xinhao Cheng*, Zeyu Wang, Rae Ying Yee Wong, Zhuoming Chen, Daiyaan Arfeen, Reyna Abhyankar, and Zhihao Jia.
-[SpecInfer: Accelerating Generative LLM Serving with Speculative Inference and Token Tree Verification](https://arxiv.org/abs/2305.09781).

-\* Denotes equal contribution

-### Citation
-Please cite as:
+Please cite FlexFlow Serve as:

 ``` bibtex
 @misc{miao2023specinfer,